ogsamovar/launch-docs-evo/launch-docs-original.md

 <br>
 <br>

 In short, other open platforms are generally difficult to use or don't give you off-the-shelf control & ownership of your launches.
-Prime Launch provides the best tradeoff between design simplicity and decentralized ownership.
+Prime Launch provides the best tradeoff between usability and decentralized ownership.

 ### Prime Launch Features